perzibel/CrunchyRec/README.md

 crunchyroll_watched_db.json – Your long-term taste profile (top 50 series)
 crunchyroll_recommendation_prompt.txt – Ready-to-use prompt for any AI

 ## Disclaimer
 This project is for personal educational use only.
 Make sure to respect Crunchyroll's Terms of Service.
 Use at your own risk.
+Be aware that this is NOT a supported Crunchyroll's API access and uses and Bot and a manual user press to connect.
+THe activity may not be approved by Crunchyroll's and hsould be use accurdingly.
+If in doubt, connect the creator for details.
+The use and any application use is not to make the creator responsible for any missuse of the code and was created personally for him.
+Any one using this code takes ownership of his/her actions and will no hold the creator accuntable.

+NOTE: Each tiem running the script a message appears that the user takes full responsibility by using the "Log In" button in the Crunchyroll login website.
+Any claim the the script made the action without approval are non relevant and the creator will not be held accountable for unapproved changes in the code.

 ## Contributing
 Feel free to open issues or pull requests if you want to improve scoring, add new features, or enhance the AI prompt.